 In search of the species, I even stepped over the borders of ethicality and went about playing the species call downloaded from the internet, in what looked to be suitable habitats (without bamboo, though), but to no avail.
 I spent well over a day surveying the riverine vegetation along River Kabini for a few kilometres, on either side of the bridge at Thumbasoge near Heggadadevankote.
 Simply put, the species was not there and could not be located.

-However, all appears to have not been lost.
+However, not all appears to have been lost.
 In 2004, a small population of Pin-striped Tit-babblers was found about 8 km from Masinagudi on the Theppakadu-Ooty Road in Nilgiris District, Tamil Nadu, by a small group of birdwatchers; it gave hope that the species’ population in south-west Karnataka that Salim Ali discovered was not a land-locked one and could be far more widespread than it was thought to be.
 Thus, I have this dream that, hopefully, someday, someone may chance upon the species elsewhere in south-west Karnataka or South India, keeping the hope alive that the disjunct population of the Pin-striped Tit-babbler discovered by Salim Ali still survives.